 Delivery stage – it is when the two parties finalize the terms and conditions of the final delivery.
 Or when the goods exchange hands and the duty of the seller finishes and the responsibility or ownership of the buyer starts.

-Documentation and formalities – this stage helps to clear out the responsibilities of both parties with regards to the official formalities.
+Documentation and formalities – this stage helps to clear out the responsibilities of both parties with regard to the official formalities.
 These formalities could be documentation, duty payments, customs, and more.

 Advantages of Incoterms